wellcomecollection/docs/rfcs/054-id-resolver/README.md

 ## What?

-A Catalogue Pipeline stage and Concepts API feature to retrieve additional information about a Concept that is derived from an external authority.
+A Catalogue Pipeline stage and Concepts API feature to retrieve additional information about Concepts that are derived from external authorities.

 The additional information includes: